Syncplay/syncplay/README.md

 ### Python scripts (for those not using the frozen executable package)

-If you are using the frozen executable package avaiable from the download page then you will not need to be able to run python scripts.

 If you are not using the frozen executable package then you will need the following to run python scripts:

 `pygtk` >= `2.0.0` (unless started with `--no-gui`)